 Regan Zambri Long has an extensive history of securing ample financial compensation for clients who suffered stroke injuries.
 Recently, the Regan Zambri Long stroke injury lawyers won an $11 million settlement for a woman who was left severely disabled following a stroke due to medical malpractice.
 The hospital failed to perform a routine pregnancy test on the woman before heart surgery.
 The Regan Zambri Long attorneys understand they can’t fix what happened to you or your loved one, but they will relentlessly fight for justice and your right to compensation.

-A: According to a 1996 American Heart Association journal, the lifetime cost of a stroke injury patient can be over $200,000.
-If you had 30 years of inflation to the original cost estimate, a stroke injury victim could end up paying hundreds of thousands of dollars more in medical bills over their lifetime.
+According to a 1996 American Heart Association journal, the lifetime cost of a stroke injury patient can be over $200,000 for a subarachnoid hemorrhage, around $120,000 for a intracerebral hemorrhage, and $90,000 for a ischemic stroke.
+More recent data estimates the lifetime cost of ischemic stroke at $140,048.
+If you had 30 years of inflation to the original cost estimate, a stroke injury victim could end up

 Women can experience additional symptoms when having an ischemic stroke: